WebexCC-SA/LAB-2351/docs/voice_configuration.md

 ### Creating Chrome user profiles

-Open the Windows Terminal (Windows key and type terminal).
+Open the Windows Terminal (Windows key and type **Powershell**).
 Paste and run the following code.
 You will see 4 new Chrome shortcut icons on the desktop

 ```
 $DesktopPath = [Environment]::GetFolderPath("Desktop")